-Vote: Your annual charitable deductions may be reduced if they exceed certain limits based on your AGI, the type of donation and the type of charity receiving the donation.
-If you receive some benefit from the charity relating to your donation, such as services or products, your deduction must be reduced by the value of the benefit you receive.
-Various substantiation requirements also apply.
-Sonsult your tax advisor for additional details.
-A charitable deduction can't be claimed for QCDs.
-But QCDs aren't included in taxable income and can be used to satisfy an IRA owner's RMD.
-(See page 21.)
+Note: Your annual charitable deductions may be reduced if they exceed certain limits based on your adjusted gross income, the type of donation and the type of charity receiving the donation.
+If you receive some benefit from the charity relating to your donation, such as services or products,

-A QCD might be tax-smart if you won't benefit from the charitable deduction or face AGI-based limits.
+A QCD might be tax-smart if you won't benefit from the charitable deduction or you face AGI-based limits.
 To be a QCD, the transfer must be made by the IRA trustee directly to an eligible charity.